NPHABMiKlei/jam/README.md

 <h3>Siblings</h3>

 <p>
-My siblings are my best friends and my source of happiness.
+My siblings are not only part of my family but also my best friends.
+I enjoy spending time with them, sharing laughter, and creating happy memories together.
 </p>

 </div>